bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # type: bes action

-The &lt;bes action&lt; inspectors are used to access information about the actions which have been issued by the BES Operators.
+The &lt;bes action&gt; inspectors are used to access information about the actions which have been issued by the BES Operators.
 You can iterate over the actions to create lists.
 Each action may have several properties that can be examined.

 # action dependency of &lt;bes action&gt; : bes action